 How you can help

 - Ask your grown ups if they use a green energy supplier for your home - and if they don't, see if they might consider it.

 - Consider getting a hybrid or electric car in your family, rather than one that uses petrol or diesel.

-- Install solar panels on your home to help produce energy - it will make your bills cheaper and be good for the environment!
+- Install solar panels on your home to help produce energy - over the long time it will make your bills cheaper and be good for the environment!

 See wind energy in action by making your very own pinwheel and enjoy watching the power of wind!
 Have you ever seen a wind turbine?
 With your grown up research how your pin wheel is similar to a wind-turbine.
 How are they different?